kyverno/website/content/en/docs/Kyverno CLI/_index.md

 ### Create

-The Kyverno CLI has a `create` subcommand which makes it possible to create various Kyverno resources.
+The Kyverno CLI has a `create` subcommand which makes it possible to create various Kyverno resources for use in both the webhook and the CLI.
 You can create:

 1. metrics-config file
 2. test file